thzero/rocket_sidekick-server/README.md

 * Add Repository
 * Connect external repository
 * Select the project setup by Firebase, then GitHub
-* Select the rocket_sidekick-common repo
+* Select the web-common repo
 * Connect selected repositories

 Select repository, then permissions.
 Verify that the Cloud Build Service Account is listed.